qwd/dev-site/content/en/docs/configuration/project-and-key.md

 7. Paste the public key in the textarea.
 8. Click "Save" button

-You will see the <strong>Create Credential Success</strong> page and it shows the creation date, credential ID and SHA-256.
+You will see the **Create Credential Success** page and it shows the creation date, credential ID and SHA-256.
 For security reasons, you cannot view this public key in the Console again.
 However, you can use the SHA-256 value of the public key to compare it with the local SHA-256 in order to confirm that the correct public key was used.

 ### Add credential for API KEY

 API KEY is a simple but less secure authentication method.
 We recommend using [JWT Authentication](/en/docs/configuration/authentication/#json-web-token).

-> <strong>Note:</strong> We will limit the volume of daily requests for authentication using API KEY from 2027-02-01.
+> **Note:** We will limit the volume of daily requests for authentication using API KEY from 2027-02-01.

-> <strong>Note:</strong> SDK v5+ only supports JWT.
+> **Note:** SDK v5+ only supports JWT.

 1. [Go to Console - Project](https://console.qweather.com/project)
 2. Choose the project where you want to add the public key.
 3. Click the "Add Credential" button in the credential section.
 4. Enter the credential name.
-5. Select the authentication method: <strong>API KEY</strong>.
+5. Select the authentication method: **API KEY**.
 6. Click "Save" button.

 ### Security restrictions